-We’re unfortunately just about to wrap up our Science Lab curriculum kit from Mother Goose Time.
+We’re unfortunately just about to wrap up our Science Lab curriculum kit.
 I could seriously do experiments every day and I’m sure the little guy could too.
 We love all things creative and curious around here.

 The topic for today was Fasteners and it was definitely a blast.
 Because we’re still bouncing back and forth between the Little Goose Teacher Guide and the Mother Goose Time Teacher Guide, I’ve been choosing no more than three activities for each day.

 Today’s “tray play” was Bandage Art and this was definitely the little guy’s favorite for the day.
 I literally have to hide the Band-Aids around here.
 It’s hilarious.
 If he can get to them, he opens them up one by one and sticks them to anything and everything he can find.
 Ditto with stickers.
 Needless to say, I do my best to keep both out of his reach.
 Thankfully, that made this activity all the more special for him.

 He was so excited to make art this way.
 And as is usually the case with Mother Goose Time, there are so many ideas that I would’ve never thought of on my own.
 That’s just one of the many reasons I’m head over heels in love with this curriculum.

 The skill listed for this particular “tray play” activity was Fine Motor and the supplies were nothing more than bandages (or stickers) and paper.
 How much simpler can it get, right?